llvm/llvm-lnt/docs/quickstart.rst

    the LLVM projects directory, as LLVM's configure/make build will then want to automatically configure it for you.

 #.
-Execute the ``lnt runtest nt`` test producer, point it at the test suite and
+Execute the ``lnt runtest test-suite`` test producer, point it at the test suite and
    the compiler you want to test::

-     lnt runtest nt \
+   $ lnt runtest test-suite \
-         --sandbox SANDBOX \
+       --sandbox /tmp/BAR \
-         --cc ~/llvm.obj/Release/bin/clang \
+       --cc ~/llvm.obj.64/Release+Asserts/bin/clang \
+       --cxx ~/llvm.obj.64/Release+Asserts/bin/clang++ \
-         --test-suite ~/llvm-test-suite
+       --test-suite ~/llvm-test-suite \
+       --cmake-cache Release

    The ``SANDBOX`` value is a path to where the test suite build products and results will be stored (inside a timestamped directory, by default).

 #.
 On most systems, the execution time results will be a bit noisy.
 There are
-   a range of things you can do to reduce noisiness (with LNT runtest nt command line options when available between brackets):
+   a range of things you can do to reduce noisiness (with LNT runtest test-suite command line options when available between brackets):

    * Only build the benchmarks in parallel, but do the actual running of the